4.8

 What Kind of Data Does the Telematics Device Monitor?

 Not all insurance companies approach usage-based insurance in the same way.
-Some insurers are interested in how fast motorists drive and how sharply they brake while others are more concerned about when and where they drive.
-However, the telematics devices used by all insurance companies gather information about certain important driving metrics.
+Some insurers are interested in how fast motorists drive and how sharply they brake, while others are more concerned about when and where they drive.
+However, the telematics devices used by all insurance companies collect data on key driving metrics.

 Acceleration